3191110276/ICO-ServerOnboarding/README.md

 ### Install VMware on local disk - Cisco Mode
 ![Testing](https://img.shields.io/badge/Status-Testing-orange)
+This workflow provisions one or multiple ESXi hosts.
+For each host it will:
+* Create and deploy a new UCS server profile
+* Install VMware operating system using Cisco-provided kickstart file
+* Connect the host to vCenter and add it to an existing Cluster
+* Add a DVS to the host

 ### Install VMware on local disk - Custom Mode
 ![In Development](https://img.shields.io/badge/Status-In%20Development-red)